Looking for the best parks in North London? Don’t miss this insider’s guide.

 Highgate Cemetery is one of the Magnificent Seven Cemeteries that were built outside of central London in the 19th century.
 It’s the best known of those seven – with a number of famous occupants ranging from George Eliot to Karl Marx and Christina Rosetti.

 Beware that the cemetery is split into two halves: the older West Cemetery and newer (slightly less impressive) East Cemetery.
-You can access the East Cemetery during opening hours but you can only access the West Cemetery with a tour.
+You can access the East Cemetery during opening hours but you can only access certain parts of the West Cemetery with a tour.

 Be sure to stop in the pretty Waterlow Park next door too.